MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start.md

 **Container Registry:** - Container images are stored in a container registry, and can be downloaded on demand.

+**Dockerfile:** - Dockerfiles are used to automate the creation of container images.

 ## Next Step:

 [Windows Server Container Quick Start](./windows_containers_101.md)